iabhinav108/iabhinav108/README.md

 ###

-<h3 align="left">-> Designed and optimized deep learning models for medical imaging and satellite vision tasks.<br>-> Achieved 97.5% accuracy in liver cancer histopathology classification using a custom ResNet-50, setting a dataset benchmark.<br>-> Worked with TensorFlow, OpenCV, Python on end-to-end AI pipelines.</h3>
+<p align="left">-> Designed and optimized deep learning models for medical imaging and satellite vision tasks.<br>-> Achieved 97.5% accuracy in liver cancer histopathology classification using a custom ResNet-50, setting a dataset benchmark.<br>-> Worked with TensorFlow, OpenCV, Python on end-to-end AI pipelines.</p>

 ###